Douglas County Libraries is a passionate advocate for literacy and lifelong learning.

 Online resources include research databases, homework help, the library catalog, downloadable audiobooks and e-books, account access for reserving and renewing items, reading recommendations, links to Douglas County history and community information.
 We also offer reference assistance via phone, email or text, and access to accounts and many services via DCL to Go, our mobile smart phone application.

 Douglas County Libraries is consistently ranked among the top public libraries in the nation for the population we serve.
 We value helpful service to all, exploration and discovery, community connections and innovation.
 Our branches comprise an independent library district funded by a 4.0 mill levy approved by Douglas County voters in 1996.
-For more about our budget, our stewardship of public funds and our citizens’ return on their investment, visit our website and click on Transparency.
+For more about our budget, our stewardship of public funds and our citizens’ return on their investment click on Transparency.